Main Hangar 4802 at Dryden Flight Research Center. NASA photo.

 Unique Capabilities: Aircraft-in-the-loop simulation, secured high bay with secured simulation laboratory.
 Remotely augmented vehicles systems, simulators, and laboratories; office and avionics laboratories.
 Ground vibration test capability.

-* Other USAF hangar space potentially available via NASA DFRC/AFFTC Alliance Agreement.
+* Other USAF hangar space potentially available via NASA AFRC/AFFTC Alliance Agreement.